robjm16/sample_projects_and_articles/ChatGPT_and_LLMs/automating_summary_rearch_tables.md

 ```
 Here is how the completed dataframe looks.
 Further manipulation can be done either in Python or Excel.

 ![image](https://github.com/robjm16/samples/assets/25880808/c331c8f7-0207-4784-8cb9-4eca28431e68)

-This demonstration project covered 131 use cases and delivered a completed spreadsheet in a few minutes.
+This demo research project covered 100+ use cases and delivered a completed spreadsheet in a few minutes.
 Manually cutting and pasting the information would have taken days.
-And getting the information without ChatGPT (or other large language model) would likely have taken weeks.
+And developing the underlying information without ChatGPT (or other large language model) would likely have taken weeks.

-Business and organizations often need information in summary tables that present concise, high-level findings or comparisons.
+Businesses and organizations often produce summary tables that present concise, high-level findings or comparisons.
 An accounting firm, for example, might want a summary of how dozens of different jurisdictions treat a certain tax matter.
-Or an industrial company might want to compare its operational footprint against competitors around the world.
-While the output from automating research with ChatGPT and Python no doubt needs human validation and refinement, the process can easily save weeks or months of tedious work.
+Or a manufacturer might want to compare features of products in its portfolio against those of competitors around the world.
+While the output from automating research with ChatGPT and Python no doubt needs human validation and refinement, the process can easily save weeks or months of work.